brovins4723/RovinsFinalProject.F25/Project Check-in/Testing Report.md

 I encountered an issue where the vibrato amount slider can't be changed while a note is playing.
 The vibrato depth would remain constant until the next note was played.
 The vibrato is controlled by a Tone.js LFO node.
 I tried moving this node outside of the class definition, and passing the LFO as a parameter, but I got all kinds of errors.
 This was resolved by keeping the LFO within the local scope of the class.
 I added an additional event listener for the slider within the class.
 Now the vibratoAmount value updates globally AND within the class.
 **It's possible now multiple notes will begin with a different vibratoAmount.
 I'll have to make sure this isn't an issue**

+Encounterd another problem where switching articulations during a note would sometimes leave other notes playing.
+I'm not exactly sure what the issue was, but it was fixed by using the stop audio button to cancel every note in the array.